‘Allies Are Everywhere’

 You can share the bridge building message by hosting an MBB Hugging Booth in Pride festivals across the country and around the world.
 If you would like to host a Mormons Building Bridges Hugging Booth in a Pride festival in a location other than Salt Lake City, please complete this simple MBB Hugging Booth application to get started.

 Once your application is approved, a Hugging Booth mentor will contact you and walk you through the MBB Hugging Booth checklist as well as help you find out when and where there is a Pride festival in your area, suggest supplies and decorations for your booth, and explain how to get the MBB “FREE HUGS” banner and “Hugged by a Mormon building bridges” stickers.
+The mentors will answer all your questions or concerns you might have by adding you to the MBB Pride Organizers Facebook group.

 If you have any concerns about whether or not members of the Church can participate in a Pride festival and remain in good standing, you can refer to Elder D. Todd Christofferson’s remarks in a 2015 interview.
 Elder Christofferson was asked about Latter-day Saints who march in pride parades or participate in gay-friendly communities such as Mormons Building Bridges and if they can do so without the threat of losing their church membership or temple privileges.